amnshrestha/openFace-mac-installation-wiki/Unix-Installation.md

 # Install script

-On most systems you can install OpenFace using the `./install.sh` script, if that does not work, use the following steps.
+On most systems you can install OpenFace using the `download_models.sh` followed by `./install.sh` script, if that does not work, use the following steps.

+For more details on model downloads see - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Model-acquisition

 # Advanced Ubuntu installation